Sport Premium Overview

 - Click here for our school’s action plan 2016-17 for the Sport Premium

 Click here for our school action plan 2017 -18 for the Sports Premium

-For the 2017 to 2018 academic year, there is a new condition requiring schools to publish how many pupils within their year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
-Our data is as follows:
+From the academic year 2017, there is a new condition requiring schools to publish how many pupils within their year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
+Our data for 2018/19 is as follows:

 51 pupils out of 62 can swim competently, confidently and proficiently over a distance of 25 meters

 24 pupils out of 62 can use a range of strokes effectively eg. front crawl, backstroke and breaststroke